Skip to content

 Meilisearch Sink

 The Wallaby.Sinks.Meilisearch package keeps Meilisearch indexes continuously in sync with your Postgres tables.
 Upserts are written with a stable primary key (so updates are idempotent) and deletions remove by that same id.
+The sink also supports purge-then-backfill: a purge deletes all of an index's documents (the index and its settings survive) so the backfill rebuilds it from scratch.

 Install